Melatonin as a medication and supplement: Insomnia

 An extended-release pharmaceutical formulation of melatonin is approved under the brand name Circadin for the treatment of insomnia in certain settings, such as in people over 55 years of age.
-It is approved in the European Union, Israel, Australia, and countries in Asia and elsewhere in the world, but not in the United States (where it reached phase 3 trials but was not approved).
+It is approved in the European Union, Israel, Australia, and countries in Asia and elsewhere in the world, but not in the United States (where it reached Phase III trials but was not approved).
 The medication has been licensed since 2007.
-Slenyto is a prolonged-release melatonin medicine used in the E.U. to treat insomnia in children and adolescents with autism spectrum disorder, neurogenetic disorders, or ADHD.
+Slenyto is a prolonged-release melatonin medicine used in the European Union to treat insomnia in children and adolescents with autism spectrum disorder, neurogenetic disorders, or ADHD.

 The 2023 European Insomnia Guideline recommended use of prolonged-release melatonin for treatment of insomnia in people age 55 or older for up to 3 months.
 It recommended against fast-release or over-the-counter melatonin for treatment of insomnia.
 These recommendations were based on several meta-analyses published in 2022 and 2023.

 The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of melatonin in the treatment of insomnia due to poor effectiveness and very low quality of evidence.